- Toddlers normally transition to a toddler bed between the age of 1.5 years and 3.5 years

 Consistently climbs out of their crib

-Climbing out of the crib is one of the more stronger signs that you may need to consider making the switch to a bigger bed.
-Once your toddler can conduct this feat, safety in the crib becomes more concerning.
+Climbing out of the crib is one of the stronger signs that you need to consider making the switch to a bigger bed.

 According to WebMD nearly 10,000 children are taken to the emergency room each year from falling or being wedged in their cribs.
-With an estimated 2/3rds of those injuries being attributed to falls from the crib, that is quite a high statistics.
+With an estimated 2/3rds of those injuries being attributed to falls from the crib.
+These are quite high statistics.

-Before jumping right in and making the switch to a bigger bed, make sure that the crib mattress is in the lowest position this could by you a bit more time.
+Before jumping right in and making the switch to a bigger bed, ensure that the crib mattress is in the lowest position as this could by you a bit more time.

-Also consider that if you child is approaching 90cm or 35 inches tall, the crib bars are likely to only reach their chest which is going to increase the chances of crawling out from the crib and hurting themselves.
+Also consider that if you child is approaching 90cm or 35 inches tall, the crib bars are only likely to reach up as far as their chest which will increase the chances of getting hurt if they attempt to crawl out from the crib and fall.

 The increased danger associate with climbing out of the crib indicates at the very least that new safety measures will need to be considered even if you decide to delay the transition.